|

 The

-including the classy "In the fast lane", Whispers with
+with Dynasty, including the classy "In the fast

 The

-its never-ending production of hits in an unbelievable speed with
+globe for its never-ending production of hits in an

 music that made him a full member in 81.